twjudson/aata/README.txt

 To create this text from the source requires a standard installation of TeX/LaTeX, such as TeXLive, teTeX, MikTeX or TeXShop.

 To create a PDF version
-(1) unpack the contents of the tar archive into a new, empty directory (2) make this directory the working directory
-(3) issue  "pdflatex aata.tex"
+(1) unpack the contents of the tar archive, this creates a new subdirectory (2) make the new subdirectory the working directory (3) issue  "pdflatex aata.tex"
 (4) issue  "makeindex aata"
 (5) issue  "pdflatex aata.tex" again